Middle Persian: Comparison of Middle Persian and Modern Persian vocabulary

 ^{1} Since some vowels of Middle Persian did not continue in Modern Persian, a number of homophones were created in New Persian.
 For example, šir and šer, meaning "milk" and "lion", respectively, are now both pronounced šir.
-In this case, the older pronunciation is maintained in Kurdish, Dari and Tajiki Persian.
+In this case, the older pronunciation is maintained in Dari and Tajiki Persian.

 Middle Persian cognates in other languages

 There is a number of Persian loanwords in English, many of which can be traced to Middle Persian.
 The lexicon of Classical Arabic also contains many borrowings from Middle Persian.
 In such borrowings Iranian consonants that sound foreign to Arabic, g, č, p, and ž, have been replaced by q/k, j, š, f/b, and s/z.
 The exact Arabic renderings of the suffixes -ik/-ig and -ak/-ag is often used to deduce the different periods of borrowing.
 The following is a parallel word list of cognates: